Why We Travel Across Cities

 Expand your global network

-Traveling to multiple cities offers students the unique opportunity to meet professionals, entrepreneurs, and community leaders across diverse industries and regions.
-Through structured professional visits, students engage with experts who share their experiences, challenges, and successes, providing valuable insights into their fields.
+Traveling to multiple cities gives students the unique opportunity to engage with business leaders, entrepreneurs, and investors across different industries and regions.
+Through structured professional visits, students connect with experts who share insights on how companies scale impact, navigate global expansion, and adapt to cultural differences.

-In each city, students form connections that go beyond a single interaction—whether it’s networking with a sustainability leader in Berlin, discussing innovation with tech entrepreneurs in São Paulo, or learning about cultural heritage from local community leaders in Paris.
-These experiences build a global network of mentors and peers that students can draw on throughout their academic and professional journeys.
+In each city, students form meaningful relationships—whether networking with sustainability leaders in Berlin, discussing venture capital trends with tech founders in São Paulo, or learning about global brand strategy from executives in Paris.
+These connections provide valuable industry insights and a professional network that students can leverage throughout their careers.

 Expand Perspectives Beyond the Classroom